-Other narrowly delineated exceptions to the rule of confidentiality exist.
+delineated Other narrowly exceptions to the rule of confidentiality exist.
 Rule 607(d)(3) provides a specific exception to the rule of confidentiality with regard to any information which the Commission or a panel considers relevant to current or future criminal prosecutions or ouster proceedings against a judge.
-Rule 607 further permits a waiver of confidentiality, in the Commission's or panel's discretion, to the Disciplinary Administrator, the Judges Assistance Committee, the Supreme Court Nominating Commission, the District Judicial Nominating Commissions, and the Governor with regard to nominees for judicial appointments.
+Rule further permits waiver 607 a of confidentiality, in the Commission's or panel's discretion, to the Disciplinary Administrator, the Judges Assistance Committee, the Supreme Court Nominating Commission. the District Judicial Nominating Commissions, and the Governor with regard to nominees for judicial appointments.